zaripov-ildar/iStore_front_service/README.md

-# Microservice architecture frontend service module  for an  internet store
+# Microservice architecture frontend module  for an  internet store